FireBolt393/Distortion/README.md

 - Capture images from the webcam.

 - Record screen activity for a specified duration and send it as a high-quality video file.

+- Session control capabilities to switch back and forth into any victim's device.

 ## Advanced Context-Aware Keylogger: